textileio/go-threads/README.md

 ## Install

-ThreadsDB has two distict layers:
+ThreadsDB has two distinct layers:

 -   ***`db`***:  The database layer is a document store, which internally leverages the `net` API.
 Most applications will only interface with this layer.
 -   ***`net`***: The network layer maintains and orchestrates event logs between the network participants.
 Some applications, like event logging, may choose to rely on this layer directly.